Wide stochastic networks: Gaussian limit and PAC-Bayesian training: PAC-Bayesian framework

-The PAC-Bayesian framework \cite{mcall-pac-bayesian, mcallester, guedj2019primer, catoniPAC} deals with stochastic networks, architectures whose parameters are random variables.
-We consider a prior probability measure $\PR$ on the random parameters. $\PR$ has to be chosen independently of the training dataset $S$.
+The PAC-Bayesian framework \citep{mcall-pac-bayesian, mcallester, catoniPAC, guedj2019primer, alquier2021user} deals with stochastic neural classifiers.
+We consider a prior probability measure $\PR$ on the random parameters, which has to be chosen independently of the specific realisation of the random dataset $S$ used for the training.
 After the training, the parameters will be described by a new probability measure $\Q$ (the so-called posterior), clearly $S$-dependent.
-The idea is that if $\PR$ and $\Q$ are not too ``far'' from each other, then the network will probably generalize well.
+The idea is that if $\PR$ and $\Q$ are not too ``far'' from each other, then the network will generalise well.